Camptown Is the Catskills Hotel Getaway You Need in Leeds

 There’s never been a better time to plan an escape in the Catskills.
 If you’ve been following along with us recently, you’ve likely noticed that the region is thriving, with new destinations, restaurants, and shops popping up every day.
 And now, that energy is spreading to Leeds, where Camptown awaits to welcome visitors.

-Camptown, which just opened in March, may be new to the Hudson Valley, but its owners are not.
+Camptown, which opened in March 2023, may be newish to the Hudson Valley, but its owners are not.
 The duo behind the hotel concept are none other than Ray Pirkle and Kim Bucci, the same twosome who spearheaded Rivertown Lodge in Hudson.
 Notably, the Leeds hotel is the first one to launch under Ramshackle Studio, the pair’s hospitality and real estate design company, which they founded in 2022.
 With a combined 20 years of experience working in hospitality, real estate, and design, Bucci and Pirkle are well-equipped to craft memorable destinations in the region.

 And with Camptown, they’ve done just that.
 After a lengthy renovation process that began two weeks before the pandemic and faced supply chain delays and inflation spikes galore, the duo persevered to craft a property that at once honors the history of the region while celebrating its future.